COPRS/rs-issues/.github/ISSUE_TEMPLATE/bug_ivv.md

 - [ ] The tested User Story / features is linked to the bug
 - [ ] Logs are attached if available
 - [ ] A data set attached if available
-- [ ] Category label is link to the bug <!-- infra, mon, pro, perfo, hmi, secu, documentation, hardware -->
+- [ ] Category label is link to the bug <!-- infra, mon, pro, perfo, hmi, secu -->

 **Bug Generic Definition of Done (DoD)**